You are here:

 The EPA maintains regular contact with members of the community and implements a variety of community relations activities as new information becomes available.
 This includes distributing fact sheets and fliers, meeting with the community members and local officials and sharing information with the local media.

 A Community Advisory Group was formed shortly after the site was listed and met on an as-needed basis during the remediation activities.
 Residents who are concerned about children's exposure to lead are encouraged to contact the Tooele County Health Department.
 They offer free blood-lead testing for children.
-An Information Repository containing the Administrative Record and other information about the site is available at the Tooele City Public Library.
+An Information Repository containing the Administrative Record and other information about the site is available at the Tooele City Library.
 EPA wants to hear from citizens who have questions or concerns about this site.